axelarnetwork/amplifier-advisory-committee/src/chains/soroban/Soroban Report.md

 ## **Section 4: Axelar Integration Components**

 ### 4.1 Code Quality and Transparency

-Interop Labs was responsible for developing the Soroban external contracts.
-[Axelar Amplifier Stellar](https://github.com/axelarnetwork/axelar-amplifier-stellar) is the Axelar Cross-chain Gateway Protocol implementation developed in Rust programming language.
-The codebase contains the following components:
+Interop Labs was responsible for developing the Soroban integration with Axelar Amplifier.
+The [Stellar CGP smart contracts](https://github.com/axelarnetwork/axelar-amplifier-stellar) were developed in the Rust programming language and will be deployed to the Soroban platform.
+The Stellar CGP codebase contains the following components:

 - Gas Service
 - Gateway